wardat/wardat.github.io/_teaching/Teaching-Assistant-JUST.md

 ---
 title: "Teaching Assistant"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate Courses"
-permalink: /teaching/2015-spring-teaching-4
+permalink: /teaching/Teaching-Assistant-JUST
-venue: "Iowa State University, Computer Science"
+venue: "Jordan University of Science and Technology, Computer Science"
-date: 2017-01-01
+date: 2012-09-01
-location: "Iowa, USA"
+location: "Irbid, Jordan"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.